 Large Pipeline Explosion and Oil Spill Accidents Around the World

-More than 2.5 million miles of pipelines exist across the nation, transporting hazardous liquids, natural gas and petroleum throughout all 50 states.
+According to the U.S. Department of Transportation, more than 2.6 million miles of pipelines exist across the nation, transporting hazardous liquids, natural gas and petroleum throughout all 50 states.
 Outside and around the United States, large industrial tankers transport oil, gas and other fuels on the open waters.
 Unfortunately, at times these methods of petrochemical transportation fail, causing horrific disasters that destroy the environment and cause injuries or even deaths to oil workers and residents.

 That’s where we come in.